mnk179/martinnoruisis.com/content/blog/self-teach-a-levels.md

 So the full set of new textbooks will set you back about £94, £76 if you go with used ones.
 Keep in mind that the prices might fluctuate and the prices differ depending on the series/publisher.
 For Maths, there are more than 4 different series/edition combos you can go with.
 But I found the new Oxford (Oxford University Press) series to be the best.

-Therefore, you should expect to spend about a 100 pounds on textbooks if we add a small safety margin on top.
+Therefore, you should expect to spend about a hundred pounds on textbooks if we add a small safety margin on top.

 ## Exam fees